simultechnology/first_ansible/README.md

 $ vi hosts
 ```
 following content
-access by the name "web"
+access by the name "web" in a playbook file
 ```
 [web]
 web